This section outlines:

 A lawyer’s duty of confidentiality is an ethical duty.
 Unlike privilege, this duty covers any communications made during the professional relationship – there is no requirement that the communications be made for the purposes of obtaining legal advice.

-The Law Society of Yukon sets out the duty of confidentiality and applicable exceptions in its Code of Conduct.
+The Law Society of Prince Edward Island has set out the duty of confidentiality and applicable exceptions in its Code of Professional Conduct.

 - Confidential Information